-We are thrilled to announce that our long-awaited film, Daughters of the Curved Moon, is close to completion and will premiere in Kathmandu in December 2016 at Kathmandu International Mountain Film Festival (KIMFF).
+After 5 years in the making, our long-awaited film, Daughters of the Curved Moon premiered in Kathmandu in December 2016 at Kathmandu International Mountain Film Festival (KIMFF).

 SHAKTI def: from Sanskrit shak - "to be able"